Airman (character)

-Airman (originally Air Man) is a fictional, comic-book superhero first published by Centaur Publications in 1940, during the period fans and historians call the Golden Age of Comic Books.
+Airman (originally Air Man) is a comic book superhero first published by Centaur Publications in 1940, during the period fans and historians call the Golden Age of Comic Books.
 He first appeared in Keen Detective Funnies #23 (Aug.
 1940), in a story by artist Harry Sahle and an unconfirmed writer, generally credited as George Kapitan.
 Keen Detective Funnies was cancelled after issue #24, but Centaur published two more stories in Detective Eye Comics #1 and 2 (Nov-Dec 1940) before pulling the plug on the character.

 After Centaur Publications went out of business, Airman lapsed into the public domain.
 In the early 1990s, he was revived by Malibu Comics as a character in the series Protectors, and starred in a namesake, one-shot spin-off.

 An Airman story from Keen Detective Funnies #24 has been reprinted in Men of Mystery Comics #63 by AC Comics.

 Centaur Comics

 The original Air Man is Drake Stevens, son of Claude Stevens, a renowned ornithologist.
 When his father is senselessly murdered, the police are unable to bring the killer to justice.
 Outraged, Drake puts together a costume consisting of a pair of gas-filled wings and a jet-pack, establishing the crime-fighting identity of Airman.
 He also utilizes guns and bombs in his quest for justice.
 In one story, he fights pirates aboard a "Ghost Ship".